 Janelle first discovered her love of music when she picked up the clarinet in fifth grade.
 As a teenager, Janelle was a member of bands that opened for Nicholas Payton's ensemble and The Jazz at Lincoln Center Sextet, as well as attended numerous festivals around the country, including the Detroit International Jazz Festival, where Janelle was named Best High School Saxophonist.

-Now happily back in her hometown in Michigan since 2016, Janelle can be heard around SE Michigan performing with groups such as accomplished pianist James Dapogny’s Easy Street Jazz Band, the high-energy klezmer band Klezmephonic, and her own jazz quintet Janelle Reichman +4 for which she regularly composes new music and with which she frequently performs around Ann Arbor to sold-out audiences.
+Now happily back in her hometown in Michigan since 2016, Janelle can be heard around SE Michigan performing with groups such as the swingin' Phil Ogilvie Rhythm Kings, the high-energy klezmer band Klezmephonic, and her own jazz quintet Janelle Reichman +4 for which she has performed in the area to sold-out audiences.

 When she’s not playing her clarinet or saxophone, you'll find Janelle most likely either singing folk songs at her guitar under the name Janelle Haskell or designing websites for other musicians, creatives, and entrepreneurs as part of her business Ellanyze.